curl/everything-curl/usingcurl-connections.md

 ### Provide a custom IP address for a name

-Doing the hosts edit operation virtually, but directly with the curl command line without having to edit any system files, you can force feed curl what IP address it should use for a given name.
 Do you know better than the name resolver where curl should go?
-Then you can!
+Then you can give an IP address to curl yourself!
 If you want to redirect port 80 access for `example.com` to instead reach your localhost:

     curl --resolve example.com:80:127.0.0.1 http://example.com/